 Hermes is now available for iOS as well.
 Find out more about this JS engine - check the first part of our series on bringing Hermes to iOS.

 For a long time Hermes was exclusive to Android - it was optimized for running React Native apps on Android only.
-Now it’s finally available on iOS as well.

 In the last few months, we’ve worked really hard with teams at Facebook and Microsoft to bring Hermes to iOS.
 It’s part of the latest React Native 0.64 release which we contributed to.